-- Any alternative education programme operated under a contract with the Ministry of Education, where students in the programme are required to enrol at the school which has the contract with the Ministry.
+- Any alternative education programme operated under a contract with the Ministry of Education, where students in the programme are required to enrol at the school.

 Approving a Special Programme

-We can advise Boards of Trustees whether a programme they run meets the Act’s definition of a special programme, and whether it would be approved for inclusion in an enrolment scheme.
+We can advise boards whether a programme they run meets the Act’s definition of a special programme, and whether it would be approved for inclusion in an enrolment scheme.